coq-community/coq-dpdgraph/README.md

     $ ./configure
     $ make && make install

-This should produce a plugin library for Coq and an executable :
+This should produce a plug-in library for Coq and an executable :
-- `./dpdgraph.cmxs` : a plugin to be loaded in Coq
+- `./dpdgraph.cmxs` : a plug-in to be loaded in Coq
 - `./dpd2dot` : a tool to transform .dpd files into .dot graphs.

 #### install using opam